Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 In a contested divorce, having an experienced divorce attorney can make a huge difference.
 A skilled lawyer can work to create strategies that will help resolve the case in the client’s best interests.

-At the Law Office of Richard Roman Shum, our team of lawyers will work with you and guide you throughout the contested divorce process.
+At the Law Office of Richard Roman Shum, Esq., our team can guide you throughout the contested divorce process.
 We will attempt to resolve any issues through careful negotiations, but we can also use aggressive strategies, if necessary, to ensure that you get what you deserve out of the divorce.
 We are prepared to take your case to trial and ensure that we are able to protect your legal rights.

 To schedule a free consultation, call us at (646) 259-3416.